LSHBloom: Memory-efficient, Extreme-scale Document Deduplication: Background

-One can implement a prefix-tree or suffix array to search efficiently for candidate duplicate documents when evaluating a new document for duplication.
-However, this requires storing a representation of each document, and while MinHash representations are small compared to raw documents, the MinHashLSH index becomes large for large datasets: e.g., 23 TB for 5B documents.
-Additionally, inserting and querying these tree-structured indices constitutes a significant portion (>80\%) of algorithm runtime, which can become prohibitive at extreme scales (see \autoref{fig:wall_clock_time_breakdown}).
-Here we remedy this space and runtime issue by employing a novel combination of MinHashLSH and Bloom filters.
+One can implement a prefix-tree or a hashmap to search efficiently for candidate duplicate documents when evaluating a new document for duplication.
+However, this requires storing a representation of each document, and while MinHash representations are small compared to raw documents, the MinHashLSH index becomes large for large datasets: e.g., 277~TB for 5B documents.
+Moreover, navigating these data structures may require pointer-chasing and, therefore, non-contiguous memory accesses that cause cache misses.
+Inserting into and querying against these indices constitutes a significant portion (>85\%) of algorithm runtime, acting as the primary bottleneck for real-time stream throughput at extreme scales (see \autoref{fig:wall_clock_time_breakdown}).
+Here, we remedy this space and throughput issue by employing a novel combination of MinHashLSH and Bloom filters.